-M. All Committees - Members Eligible to Make Motions
+N. All Committees - Members Eligible to Make Motions

 Voting members may make motions.
-Non-voting members, such as administrative representatives or executive secretaries may be permitted to make motions only if the committee membership so designates.
+Non-voting members, such as administrative representatives or executive secretaries, may be permitted to make motions only if the committee membership so designates.
+Liaisons do not count as members of committees see Article VI, Section 6D for the limitations and role of liaisons.